 (2) Notwithstanding any pre-contractual agreements on the conclusion of a future contract, CBCX is not obliged to create a contractual relationship with a Principal.
 CBCX may therefore refuse to create a contractual relationship without stating any reason (even if a business relationship already exists with a Principal), if and when

 a) Principal is in default with payment obligations towards CBCX;

-b) Principal applies for a non-judicial settlement or if composition, bankruptcy or preliminary proceedings or execution proceedings are opened or approved in respect of Principal's assets or if the opening of those proceedings is rejected for lack of assets, if Principal cannot prove the existence of a bank account in Austria or if Principal is not creditworthy for any other reasons;
+b) Principal applies for a non-judicial settlement or if composition, bankruptcy or preliminary proceedings or execution proceedings are opened or approved in respect of Principal's assets or if the opening of those proceedings is rejected for lack of assets, if Principal cannot prove the existence of a bank account in Austria or of a recognised bank in Europe or if Principal is not creditworthy for any other reasons;

 c) there are reasonable grounds for suspecting that CBCX's services will be used predominantly by a third party who disqualifies pursuant to paragraphs a) and b); or